 Ingredients: Rice, Pomegranate Paste (Rob-e Anar), Raisins, Walnuts, Onions, Saffron

 Loobia Polo Shirazi

-Loobia Polo Shirazi is different from the what is famous as Loobia Polo in other cities of Iran that contains green beans.
-This famous Shiraz food is the rice mixed with the black-eyed bean and fresh dill that is traditionally served with sheep neck meat or saffron chicken.
-To prepare this traditional Shiraz dish, the locals first cook the beans, and at the meantime, they chop the fresh dill.
-Then, they boil the rice and drain its water and pour dill and beans layer by layer on the rice and brew them all.
-Finally, this local dish is decorated with saffron.
+Loobia Polo Shirazi is different from what is famous as Loobia Polo in other Iran cities that contain green beans.
+This famous Shiraz food is rice mixed with the black-eyed bean and fresh dill traditionally served with sheep neck meat or saffron chicken.
+To prepare this traditional Shiraz dish, the locals first cook the beans, and in the meantime, they chop the fresh dill.
+They then boil the rice, drain its water, and pour dill and beans layer by layer on the rice and brew them all.
+Finally, this Shirazi food is decorated with saffron.

 Ingredients: Rice, Black-eyed Bean, Fresh Dill, Saffron

 Ash-e Anar, or the pomegranate soup, is a traditional Shiraz food, usually served in Yalda night (the longest night of the year at the end of Autumn).
 However, Ash-e Anar is also a local cuisine in other cities such as Yazd and Tabriz.